Ordisoftware/Hebrew-Calendar/README.md

 - Fix reminder form title bar for Windows 10.
 - Fix Hebrew Letters path TextBox color for Windows 10.
 - Fix long latency when opening preferences for the first time in Windows 10.
-- Few fixes and improvements.
+- Some fixes and improvements.

 #### 2020.04.24 - Version 4.0